Danielle Berke, PhD

 Corinne Zachry, MA

 Corinne Zachry joined the Gender-Based Violence Lab as the staff Research Associate after graduating from Wake Forest University with a Master of Arts degree in Psychology in 2018.
-Her research interests include social determinants of health, risk and resilience factors for health disparities in populations harmed by inequity and structural violence, and promotion of human rights.
-She is particularly interested in health disparities at the intersection of chronic stressors (i.e., poverty, discrimination), social policy and traumatic experiences.
+Her research interests include social determinants of health, risk and resilience factors for health disparities in populations harmed by inequity and structural violence, and alleviation of barriers to mental health help-seeking.
+She is particularly interested in health disparities at the intersection of chronic stressors (i.e., poverty, discrimination), structural barriers to care and traumatic experiences.
+Corinne is applying to PhD programs for Fall 2020.

 Graduate Student Researcher